bendqh1/thai/homophony/README.md

 The Thai language has many words that are **phonetically very similar or identical** (PVSIs).

-PVSIs uniqeness is distinguished by context and or by tone.
+PVSIs uniqeness is distinguished by context andor by tone.

 One might call these words "pseudo homophones", whilst some are actually true homophones (pronunced exactly the same but have a different meaning).